rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 about the code.

 I was a bit harsh on _office.js_.
 Sorry!
 Some negativity is, unfortunately, unavoidable when discussing types.
-After all, if types are about preventing errors, then to show their effectiveness you need to show what they are preventing.
+After all, if types are about preventing design errors, then to show their effectiveness you need to show what they are preventing.
-As I said before, _office.js_ predated TS and was not designed with type safety in mind so picking too much on it was probably not fair.
-The lesson here could be that even if using plain JS it is good to think about types, think about a nice TS code even when writing a plain JS.
+As I said before, _office.js_ predated TS and was not designed with the type safety in mind so picking too much on it was probably not fair.
+The lesson here could be that even when using plain JS it is good to think about types.

 What is the TypeScript for?
 Is it an add-on that helps to prevent trivial code errors?
 Or, will TypeScript change the way we write code?
 I think is it absolutely the first but it could also be the second.